Brandon Crawford Player Props: Giants vs. Dodgers

 Brandon Crawford At The Plate

-- Crawford has a double, a home run and three walks while batting .179.
+- Crawford is batting .194 with a double, a home run and four walks.

-- Twice in eight games this year, Crawford has gotten a hit, and it was multiple hits on both occasions.
+- In three of nine games this season (33.3%), Crawford has reached base safely via hit, and that includes multiple hits twice.

 - He has homered in one game this season.

-- In two games this season, Crawford has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Crawford has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.